Virtual Digester Operator School

 Training Details & Topics

 ABC is spearheading intensive operator training classes for digester operators, operations managers, owners and developers.
-Each class will be filled with both classroom training, and hands on participation at different operating digester sites.
+Each class will be filled with both virtual classroom training and 360 degree tours of two digesters, given by the actual operators running those sites.
 We are lucky to have five distinguished operators as instructors for the training:

 1 - Fundamentals of Anaerobic Digestion